 If this is you, here are some additional techniques that might be helpful when it comes to expanding an idea into a full track, outside of the traditional conventions of verses, choruses, etc.

 Even in instrumental music, you often have tons of individual layers going on at once: the kick, snare, hi-hat, bass, keys, synths, etc. Without composing entirely new material, you can often create an effective contrasting section by simply removing some of these elements; perhaps you keep the same kick and snare patterns, but mute the hi-hats and the bass, for example.
 Then, when you reintroduce these elements later, they’ll sound exciting thanks to the power of contrast.

 The song also changes key several times, which is another easy way to create musical interest without writing entirely new sections.
-While extremely effective, key changes can sound a little cheesy (especially in today’s musical landscape), so do use them with a degree of caution.
+While extremely effective, key changes can sound a little cheesy (especially in today’s musical landscape), so do use them with intentionality.

-As we did extensively in today’s article, the best way to learn about song forms is to learn directly from the music that you enjoy most.
+As we did extensively in today’s article, the best way to learn about song structure is to learn directly from the music that you enjoy most.
 Whether it’s vocal-driven or instrumental, you’ll start to pick up on some patterns and techniques that you can gradually incorporate into your own work.
-Consider starting off with shorter tracks, and then increase the duration and scope of your music little by little as you become more comfortable (or, give a try at creating an epic 10-minute project from the start if that feels more fun for you – whatever inspires you the most)!
+Consider starting off with shorter tracks, and then increase the duration and scope of your music little by little as you become more comfortable (or, give a try at creating an epic 10-minute project from the start if that feels more fun for you—whatever inspires you the most)!